emacsmirror/inhibit-mouse/README.md

 In contrast, *disable-mouse* applies mouse events to its own mode, and sometimes the user has to apply it to other modes that are not affected by the *disable-mouse* mode using the `disable-mouse-in-keymap` function (e.g, evil-mode, tab-bar...).

 Additionally, *inhibit-mouse* allows re-enabling mouse functionality when the mode is disabled, which is not supported by *disable-mouse* when the `disable-mouse-in-keymap` function is used.
-The `disable-mouse-in-keymap` function overwrites the key mappings of other modes (e.g., evil, tab-bar), and there is no straightforward way to restore them.
+The `disable-mouse-in-keymap` function overwrites the key mappings of other modes (e.g., evil, tab-bar), and there is no straightforward way to make `disable-mouse` restore them.

 ### Is there an alternative package that utilizes input-decode-map?